MelvrickLee/BRG-28-ISEA-/README.md

 ##########################################################################

-Obtaining Linux on My PC
+Obtaining Linux on My PC:

 For the virtual machine application, I chose VirtualBox I also downloaded the ubuntu ISO file